This post may contain affiliate links. Please see our disclosure policy.

 Serving Suggestions

 Warm Bacon Spinach Salad is so rich in flavor, making it a great dish to serve with dishes that can stand up to bold flavor, or when you want to really make an impression.
-It is a classic at steakhouses and it is absolutely delicious served alongside a New York Strip Roast or Pan-Seared Steak.
+Below are a few of my favorite entrees to pair with this salad.

 Spinach Bacon Salad